DonCrafts1/Dodge-It-Game/README.md

 The game uses a game loop to update all of its components, and properly deallocates memory (well, at least it should ;D) Run 'make' to compile the program.
 If you are on Windows, change the .EXE in the Makefile to = "game.exe".
 Then run "./game" or "./game.exe"!

+The window size should be 100 x 50.

 <img width="857" alt="Game Screenshot 1" src="https://github.com/user-attachments/assets/0f955a63-ccc9-4987-b792-545b1fbc8fe0">